1. Don’t spread the message to thin.

 10. Bill’s Introduction

 (example) Today we have a nationally known speaker who speaks to over 70,000 high school and college students each year.
-Bill Cordes (Pronounced: Kordis) is a dedicated husband, father of four and is a former teacher, coach, television talk show host, and noted author of 6 books for teens and college students.
+Bill Cordes (Pronounced: Kordis) is a former teacher, coach, television talk show host, author of 6 books for teens/college students and is a father of four.
 Please give a warm (your high school name) welcome to…Bill Cordes!